-Staff presented the draft ordinance amendments, as informed by the direction provided by your Committee on November 2nd, to the Planning Commission on December 7th, 2020.
-The item was continued to March 1st, 2021, and staff provided further information requested by the Commissioners in relation to the status of cannabis permits issued or in process, the need to expand the area the final cannabis retail permit is allowed from Castro Valley only, to include the South Livermore Valley Plan Area (SLVPA), and the proposed non-prescriptive definition of a "boutique" cannabis retail operation.
+Staff presented the draft ordinance amendments to the Planning Commission on December 7th, 2020.
+The item was continued to March 1st, 2021, and staff provided further information requested by the Commissioners in relation to the status of cannabis permits issued or in process, the possibility oféxpanding the area where the final cannabis retail permit is allowed beyond Castro Valley, to include the South Livermore Valley Plan Area (SLVPA), and the proposed non-prescriptive definition of a "boutique" cannabis retail operation.
 Comments from the Planning Commission and members of the public at the meeting on December 7th, 2020, included discussion of the following items:

-- Concern about why, if there is interest in more permits, the ordinance amendments propose to retain the cap of five retail sites, and why the amendments propose more restrictions, limiting any retail in the SLVPA to boutique operations and limiting them to the constrained geographic area of the SLVPA; - Comments that the County's cannabis ordinances as adopted were intended to be a pilot, and after the limited number of sites were operational, the County could consider possible amendments and a potential increase in the number of permits.
-However, none of the permitted sites are operational yet; - Consideration of whether the number of retail permits should be increased to eight permits, to reflect the extent of interest being shown from potential cannabis retail permit applicants; and - Support for the economic benefits a boutique cannabis operation could bring to the SLVPA and for the requirement that any additional cannabis retail site in East County must be a boutique operation.
+- Concern about why, if there is interest in more permits, the ordinance amendments propose to retain the cap of five retail sites, and why the amendments propose more restrictions, limiting any retail in the SLVPA to boutique operations and limiting them to the geographic area of the SLVPA; - Comments that the County's cannabis ordinances as adopted were intended to be a pilot, and after the limited number of sites were operational, the County could consider possible amendments and a potential increase in the number of permits.
+However, none of the permitted sites are operational yet; - Consideration of whether the number of retail permits should be increased to eight permits, to reflect the extent of interest being shown from potential cannabis retail permit applicants; and - Support for the economic benefits a boutique cannabis operation could bring to the SLVPA, and for the requirement that any additional cannabis retail site in East County must be a boutique operation.